jabr/es-spackle/readme.md

   - _Set.prototype.isDisjointFrom_
 * ESNext
   - Promise.try
-  - Iterator.range [^1]
+  - Iterator.range [^range]
-  - Uint8Array.fromBase64 [^2]
+  - Uint8Array.fromBase64 [^base64]
   - Uint8Array.fromHex
-  - Uint8Array.prototype.toBase64 [^2]
+  - Uint8Array.prototype.toBase64 [^base64]
   - Uint8Array.prototype.toHex

-## Notes
+_Italicized functions are not yet implemented._

-- Italicized functions are not yet implemented.
+[^range]: Options parameter and inclusive setting are not yet implemented.
-[^1]: Options parameter and inclusive setting are not yet implemented.
+[^base64]: Options for base64 alphabet and overflow handling are not yet implemented.
-[^2]: Options for base64 alphabet and overflow handling are not yet implemented.
+[^aggerror]: Throws an Error (not an AggregateError) but it has the aggregate errors property.

 ## License